 Developing our proposals

-We’ll need to carry out an Environmental Impact Assessment to identify and assess the potential positive and negative impacts the project might have on the environment.
+We’re continuing to carry out more detailed assessments, working with the Environment Agency, Natural England, the Drinking Water Inspectorate and other key stakeholders.
+We’ll also need to carry out an Environmental Impact Assessment to identify and assess the potential positive and negative impacts the project might have on the environment.

 We're listening to concerns raised by local communities about the perceived public health and environmental impacts of the project.